google-marketing-solutions/video-exclusion-toolbox/README.md

 where their ads showed (name and URL).
 It's then hard to spot patterns of unwanted channels/videos and decide what to exclude.

-The Youtube Ads Data Toolbox pulls your ads reports from your selected accounts and enhances it with Youtube Data.
+The Video Exclusion Toolbox pulls your ads reports from your selected accounts and enhances it with Youtube Data.
 This allows you to filter your data based on additional criteria and helps you exclude unwanted videos/channels.